 - 6.1 The 'Duty to Cooperate' was introduced by the Localism Act (2011) and is a legal requirement of the plan preparation process.
 In essence the duty to cooperate requires local planning authorities and other bodies to cooperate with each other to address relevant 'local strategic issues'.
 The Local Strategic Issues and the Duty to Cooperate (SD006) background paper sets out the relationships between all relevant bodies concerned with local strategic issues and how these have been maintained through the production of the Local Plan Core Strategy.
 It also assesses these local strategic issues and their significance in relation to the Duty to Cooperate.
 As a rural area the number of strategic cross-boundary issues that Richmondshire shares with neighbouring authorities and other public bodies is limited.
-The main local strategic cross boundary issues for the area covered by the Richmondshire Local Plan Core Strategy are:

-- •A1/A6136 link

-- •Meeting defence requirements

-- •Rural housing needs

-- 6.2 These issues, along with confirming the strategic approach proposed in the LPCS remains compatible with their own approach, have been the subject of ongoing work between the Council and relevant bodies including neighbouring local planning authorities throughout the production of the Local Plan Core Strategy.
+The main local strategic cross boundary issues for the area covered by the Richmondshire Local Plan Core Strategy are: - •A1/A6136 link - •Meeting defence requirements - •Rural housing needs - 6.2 These issues, along with confirming the strategic approach proposed in the LPCS remains compatible with their own approach, have been the subject of ongoing work between the Council and relevant bodies including neighbouring local planning authorities throughout the production of the Local Plan Core Strategy.
 This has confirmed that these issues have not presented the major difficulties that gave birth to the Duty to Cooperate and do not require additional joint arrangements to resolve them beyond those that already exist and have shaped the Core Strategy and its Infrastructure Delivery Plan.
-The Council has also actively consulted neighbouring local planning authorities and other relevant public bodies throughout the preparation of the plan to confirm that the strategic approach proposed in the Local Plan Core Strategy remains compatible with their own approach.

-6.3 In addition to working and co-operating with neighbouring authorities to address relevant 'local strategic issues' through the production of the Council's own Local Plan documents it is also required to work with them on production of their own Local Plan documents.
+The Council has also actively consulted neighbouring local planning authorities and other relevant public bodies throughout the preparation of the plan to confirm that the strategic approach proposed in the Local Plan Core Strategy remains compatible with their own approach. - 6.3 In addition to working and co-operating with neighbouring authorities to address relevant 'local strategic issues' through the production of the Council's own Local Plan documents it is also required to work with them on production of their own Local Plan documents.
 In this regard the Council in its role as a neighbouring planning authority and housing and economic authority for the part of the Yorkshire Dales National Park (YDNP) in the District has been working with the YDNPA in the production of its Local Plan.
 This has resulted in the Council submitting representations and attending the examination hearings on the Local Plan.
+The Council has also being involved in to Duty to Cooperate meetings with neighbouring authorities Hambleton, Darlington and Durham regarding the production of their new Local Plans.